michael-hoss/ad-skills-101/software_project_skills/README.md

 They should have tested their code with the entire test suite before pushing it!
 Fortunately, both GitHub and GitLab provide you with many possibilities to test commits online.
 You can allow merges only if all tests pass, which keeps your main branch stable and usable at all times.

-In other words, you continuously integrate your changes into the always-stable main version and don't have to manually run dedicated tests to produce a stable version every once in a while.
+In other words, you continuously integrate your changes into the always-stable main version.
+Like this, you are able to merge your work multiple times per day!
+Otherwise, a giant merge of everything you did at the end of your thesis/internship into your colleagues' main project might become too difficult to actually succeed.

 Useful material in this context: